Naxos sailing holidays

 Apollonas

-Apollona or Apollonas - Απόλλωνας is a lovely small fishing village on the north-east tip of the island.
-Go stern-to, Mediterranean mooring, and keep the yacht some distace away from the quay; very shallow sandy bottom.
-Only tenable in northerlies Lat Long Near the entrance of the quarry is a colossal 10 m long kouros – statue of a youth, 6 c.
+Apollona or Apóllonas - Απόλλωνας is a lovely small fishing village on the north-east tip of the island.
+Go stern-to, Mediterranean mooring, and keep the yacht some distace away from the quay; very shallow sandy bottom Lat Long; only tenable in northerlies.
+Near the entrance of the quarry is a colossal 10 m long kouros – statue of a youth, 6 c.
 BCE – in the form of Dionysos; many bars and restaurants, aim for “Nikos Tavern” and “La Sabia”.

 Azala

-Azala - Αζαλά bay is a delight in westerlies and southerlies.
-Amazing pebble beach, almost desolate; good holding in sand; views towards Donousa island Lat Long
+Azalá - Αζαλά bay is a delight in westerlies and southerlies.
+Amazing pebble beach, almost desolate; good holding in sand Lat Long; views towards Donousa island.

 See photo below.